arekt/arekt.github.io/slides/slides/aws-services-with-swift.md

 ## 2020

   - everyone is using Swift Package Manager
-  - we can share our code easly between MacOS and iOS applications
+  - we can share our code easly between MacOS/ServerSide Swift App and iOS applications

+---

 ## Reality

   - https://github.com/aws-amplify/aws-sdk-ios/issues/313
   - https://github.com/awslabs/aws-mobile-appsync-sdk-ios/issues/288

+---

 ## Current State

   - Carthage (it takes ages to install dependencies)
   - Cocoapods (it will make mess in your xcode configuration)

-## Luckly we have alternative choice
+---

+### Options with using api

+  - http andponint
+  - call lambda function ( we can mix with previous step )
+  - using swift library, so it will work on MacOS and iOS
+  - AWS library already talk to rest API, so we could talk to API directly (require sinature)

+---

+###

+  TODO: maybe is worth to mention STS

+###

+  TODO: difference between Cognito Users and Cognito Identity

+---

+ TODO: Can we use appsync with https://github.com/swift-aws/aws-sdk-swift ??

+---

+## Using Swift Library

   - https://github.com/swift-aws/aws-sdk-swift

---
+---

   ```
     dependencies: [